tablelandnetwork/docs/building/quick-start.md

 Only ever share you _public_ address.
 We will never DM you and we will never ask you for your secrets, private keys, passwords, or phrases.
 Be diligent, and report scammers and spammers.
 {% endhint %}

 That's it!
 Your ETH address will be added to the access control list shortly.
-You’ll be able to use `#🔩-creator-chat` to share your project, find collaborators, learn from others, ask technical questions, or let us know about any issues you run into.
-We'll also be posting periodic updates in the `#🚥-creator-updates`, so stay tuned!
+You’ll be able to use `#🔩-dev-chat` to share your project, find collaborators, learn from others, ask technical questions, or let us know about any issues you run into.
+We'll also be posting periodic updates in all of our other discord channels too, so stay tuned!

 ## Play in the Browser